Can't find what you're looking for? Shop all ink and toner cartridges by brand

 Pitfall 1: Poorly Written Plans for Exposure Control

 OSHA requires medical offices to keep a written exposure control plan that governs staff actions if someone within the facility is exposed to a blood-borne pathogen.
-The plan must be updated annually, and you should ensure your staff is trained to follow it.
+The plan must be updated annually, and you should make sure your staff is trained to follow it.

 Pitfall 2: Inappropriate and Inaccurately Diagrammed Emergency Exits

-Medical offices must have an appropriate number of emergency exits for all staff and patients within the facility.
-You can't assume everyone will know where to exit.
-Your office should have a plan for evacuating all workers and patients quickly.
-OSHA also requires that illustrated diagrams of exit routes be mounted in common areas and that all exit routes be free of obstructions, like file storage boxes, office furniture, or equipment.
+Medical offices must have an appropriate number of emergency exits for all staff and patients within the facility, and a plan for evacuating all workers and patients quickly; dont assume everyone will know where to exit.
+OSHA also requires that illustrated diagrams of exit routes be mounted in common areas and that all exit routes be free of obstructions, like file storage boxes, office furniture or equipment.

 Pitfall 3: Occupational Injury Reports Lacking Detail

-While OSHA medical requirements exempt many healthcare offices from the same occupational reporting standards faced by other industries, it is still important to keep detailed records.
+While OSHA medical requirements exempt many healthcare offices from the same occupational reporting standards other industries must follow, its still important to keep detailed records.
 State regulations might require that you report injuries and illnesses to local entities, and some injuries may be related to OSHA-relevant hazards.
-It's a good idea to keep track of injuries and what first aid and treatment was provided in the office.
+It's a good idea to keep track of injuries and what first aid and treatment were provided in the office.
 This information may be relevant in future OSHA inspections or workers compensation cases.